 So, you’ve done your research and know what you’re worth, but your manager doesn’t want to give you a raise.
 What should you do?

-“Don’t give up!
-Most younger workers presume that a no is the end of the conversation, but that’s simply not the case," Bitte said.
-"It’s often unlikely your boss will give in on the first ask, so think of salary negotiations as an ongoing conversation.”
+“Don’t give up,” Bitte said.
+“Most younger workers presume that a ‘no’ is the end of the conversation, but that’s simply not the case.
+It’s often unlikely your boss will give in on the first ask, so think of salary negotiations as an ongoing conversation.”

-“If you ask for a raise and receive a no, one option is to stay and continue to be underpaid and overworked,” Salemi said.
+“If you ask for a raise and receive a ‘no,’ one option is to stay and continue to be underpaid and overworked,” Salemi said.
 “Another option is to leave and search for a new job.”